openregister/food-ratings-demo/README.md

 pip install -r requirements/dev.txt
 ```

-Set some environment variables.
-The following is required.
-Add as needed.
+Set some environment variables are already set in environment.sh e.g.

 ```
 export SETTINGS='config.DevelopmentConfig'
 ```

+If you need more add to the environment.sh file.

 Once that this all done you can:

 ```
-python manage.py server
+./run.sh
 ```

 Deployment